Svelte-Society-Fr/svelte/documentation/docs/03-runtime/01-svelte.md

 Vous pouvez typer le générateur d'évènement pour définir quels évènements il peut recevoir.
 Cela rendra votre code plus solide à la fois dans le composant (les mauvais appels seront mis en valeur) et lorsque vous utiliserez le composant (les types d'évènements seront réduits).
 Voir [cette section](typescript#script-lang-ts-events) pour plus de détail.

-You can type the event dispatcher to define which events it can receive.
-This will make your code more type safe both within the component (wrong calls are flagged) and when using the component (types of the events are now narrowed).
-See [here](typescript#script-lang-ts-events) how to do it.

 ## Types

 > TYPES: svelte